Lose some, win some

 Here’s how Hims works:

-1. Complete an online assessment.
-Fill out a short online assessment with questions about your weight, goals, lifestyle, and medical history.
+• Complete an online assessment.
+Fill out an online assessment with questions about your weight, goals, lifestyle, and medical history.

-2. A healthcare provider evaluates your answers.
+• A healthcare provider evaluates your answers.
 A licensed provider will go over your answers and let you know if you’re a good candidate for weight loss medication.
-This may happen 100 percent asynchronously (through back-and-forth communication), but some states require a phone or video call.
+There’s typically no need for a call or video consultation, though some states might require it.

-3. Get a prescription and treatment plan.
-If eligible, your provider will write you a prescription, and you’ll get a personalized weight loss treatment plan.
+• Get a prescription and treatment plan.
+If eligible, a provider will write you a prescription, and you’ll get a personalized weight loss treatment plan.

-4. Medication is shipped to your door.
+• Medication is shipped to your door.
 Medication is shipped to your door in discreet, temperature-controlled packaging with all the instructions and injection supplies (if applicable) you need to get started.
+Shipping is not an additional cost.
 You’ll get immediate access to the Hims app to kickstart your weight loss.

-5. Get unlimited ongoing care.
-Questions?
-Side effects?
-You’ve got unlimited, 24/7 access to providers for support and guidance or even tweaks to your prescription if you need it.
+Get unlimited ongoing care.
+Questions or side effects?
+You’ve got free, unlimited 24/7 access to providers trained in weight management for support and guidance — even medication adjustments if necessary.

 Mochi Weight Loss Process